nbelle1/GauchoSat/examples/README.md

    - In your project directory, run the following command to upload the compiled code:

      make upload

+   - Note: Most upload when reset mode light is flashing.
+Additionaly change the port in Makefile to the port that appears when in reset mode.

    This will compile the code and upload it to the Arduino Micro via AVRDUDE.